vineelko/patina/docs/src/dev/code_organization.md

 A package is a bundle of one or more crates.
 A crate is the smallest amount of code the Rust compiler considers at a time.
 Code is organized in crates with modules.
 All of these serve a purpose and must be considered.

-For example, modules allow similar code to be grouped, control the visibility of code, and the path of items in th module hierarchy.
+For example, modules allow similar code to be grouped, control the visibility of code, and the path of items in the module hierarchy.
 Crates support code reuse across projects – ours and others.
 Crates can be independently versioned.
 Crates are published as standalone entities to crates.io.
 Crates allow us to clearly see external dependencies for the code in the crate.
 Packages can be used to build multiple crates in a repo where that makes sense like a library